blog post banner image

 CI best practices can include many elements, such as frequent commits, developer testing, a dedicated integration build machine, and continuous feedback loops.
 If you want to be a top performer with CI, make sure to consider the importance of staging builds too.

 Getting started with CI is easy with a feature management tool.
-Feature fags are a CI tool that allow you to increase your release cadence and use CI/CD.
+Feature flags are a CI tool that allow you to increase your release cadence and use CI/CD.
 When you need to deploy a new feature, but want to be in control of when it’s in use, you can use a feature flag.
 It lives in your production environment until it is activated, then it is visible to users.

 To avoid any bugs, new code changes can be safely released by using the feature flag to either roll it out to a subset of your users or keep it hidden while living in your main branch rather than testing them in a testing environment.
 You can also reduce risk by testing the new code before releasing it to the general public.